Pre-Med, Pre-Dent, And Pre-Vet Options

 About The Program

-Academic requirements for admission to medical schools vary, so no specific major is recommended.
-The science core curriculum for medical, dental, and veterinary school is generally very similar.
+Academic requirements for admission to medical schools vary but the science core curriculum for medical, dental, and veterinary school is generally very similar.
+The Premedical Professional Degree Option ensures that students obtain the core and liberal arts academics necessary for medical school application.

 Students should check specific requirements for the schools to which they are applying.
 For example, some veterinary colleges may require courses in genetics and biochemistry as part of a student's pre-professional studies.
 Important considerations for medical school admission are a good academic grade point average and a strong selection of science courses.